vitonsky/plausible-client/README.md

 It may be useful to enrich events data or redact some collected data.

-Just define option `transform` in config, that receive event object and return new event object.
+Just define option `transform` in config
+- it receive event object and event name
+- it must return new event object.

 ```ts
 import { Plausible, enableAutoOutboundTracking } from 'plausible-client';